How to get to Hvar Island, Croatia – Flights, cars, ferries, & catamarans

 Flying into Croatia

-Before you can get to Hvar Island, first you must arrive in Croatia!
 Croatia has a network of international airports with the major hubs being Zagreb, Split, Dubrovnik, Zadar, and Pula.
 However, don't overlook the possibility of lesser-known airports such as Rijeka, Osijek, and Brač, with many airlines offering direct international flights throughout Europe, particularly from April through September.

 The closest airport to Hvar is Split Airport (SPU), which is about 30 minutes outside of Split, a historic city on Croatia’s mainland.
 In the summer, Europeans and Brits can take advantage of the many affordable direct flights to Split from London and other European cities.

-If your journey starts from the United States, Australia, or other further-flung destinations, be prepared for one or two layovers.
 You’re in for a longer journey, but we can assure you it will be worth it!
 Also, Croatia does have some direct flights from places like New York to Dubrovnik, so you can go from the Big Apple to the land of Game of Thrones in less than 9 hours.

 Driving into Croatia

 Many Europeans embrace the freedom of the open road and drive their own car into Croatia, which offers the most flexibility and convenience – although often a pretty long and tiring drive.
-Whether driving your own car or a rental, Croatia has a well-developed highway infrastructure, crossing all four corners of the country, and a network of national toll-free roads running parallel to the toll motorway.
-All roads are asphalted and wide enough, with clear road signs.
-Remember, if you bring a foreign-registered vehicle, ensure you have valid international motor vehicle insurance.

 Sea travel into Croatia

-Croatia welcomes seafarers with open arms.
 Year-round ports like Umag, Poreč, Rovinj, Pula, Rijeka, Zadar, Šibenik, Split, Dubrovnik, and more are at your disposal.
 Seasonal ports, operational from April to October, include ACI marina Umag, Novigrad (Istra), Sali, and others.

-International car ferry lines, operated by Jadrolinija, include routes like Zadar to Ancona, Split to Ancona, and Dubrovnik to Bari – all connecting Croatia and Italy.
+International car ferry service, operated by Jadrolinija, include routes like Zadar to Ancona, Split to Ancona, and Dubrovnik to Bari – all connecting Croatia and Italy.
 You can book your tickets online, but be aware that tickets cannot be booked too far in advance before the schedule for the upcoming season is released.

 Faster passenger ferries (catamarans), operated by Venezia Lines, connect Italy to Croatia’s Istrian Peninsula.
 Their seasonal service runs from the last week of April to the first week of October, from Venice to Pula, Porec, Rovinj, and Umag in Croatia – as well as Piran in Slovenia.
 In July and August, the service runs daily and is the fastest way to cross between Croatia and Italy if you are without a vehicle.

-Getting to Hvar
+Getting to Hvar Island in 2025

-The nearest large city on the mainland is called Split.
-It’s about an hour from Hvar by speedboat.
-Split has an airport, a bus terminal, a train station, and a ferry port, all with routes serving national and international destinations.
-Bus, train, and ferry are all within sight of each other – a 10-minute walk from the historic core of Split.
 The airport is 30 minutes outside of the city.
-To get from the airport to central Split, you can grab a taxi or Uber (€25-45) or take the bus (€6).
+To get from the airport to central Split, you can grab a taxi or Uber (€25-45) or take the local bus (€6).
 The bus makes a few stops, so it takes about an hour in total, but it is clean, modern, and easy to find.

-Because Hvar is an island, you will need to take a boat to get here.
 There are a number of private catamaran (speedboat) and ferry companies.
 Catamarans are not the same as ferries.
 Only ferry boats carry cars.
 The ferry is much larger and slower.
 Catamarans are smaller and faster.

-Whether you take a catamaran or ferry, we recommend you buy your ticket online in advance.
-This will save you from standing in long queues under the hot sun or missing your boat.
+This will save you from standing in long queues under the hot sun or missing your boat, especially during the peak season.
 Speaking of missing boats, be very careful not to confuse the ferry times – it holds our number two spot in the five most common mistakes that ruin a Croatia vacation.

 Coming to Hvar without a car